jeremyzilar/street-view/docs/by-name-list.md

 - **Resources are allocated better** - We can identify gaps and prioritize support
 - **Case conferencing becomes more effective** - Meetings are based on complete, current information

+### The Problem Without a By-Name List

+When providers don't have a shared view:

+- **People get lost in the gaps** between organizations and systems
+- **Efforts get duplicated** when multiple providers don't know others are already engaged
+- **Critical information doesn't transfer** when someone moves between service areas
+- **We can't measure progress** because we don't know who we're actually serving
+- **Case conferencing relies on memory** instead of comprehensive data

 ---

 ## How It Works in Santa Fe

 ### For Service Providers

-The by-name list is maintained through The Many Paths Project platform, where participating organizations can:
+The by-name list will be maintained through **The Many Paths Project**, where participating organizations and street outreach teams can:

 - **Add people** they encounter during outreach or services
 - **Update information** about current living situations, needs, and services received